Coffee Bean Menu

-In addition, the medium grind of coffee beans is the most used grind due to the common use of the traditional drip coffeemaker by moms and dads everywhere to aid them to wake up each morning.
+In addition, the medium grind of coffee beans is the most popular grind due to the common use of the traditional drip coffeemaker by moms and dads everywhere to aid them to wake up each morning.

 The fine grind of coffee beans is primarily used in brewing espresso coffee in an espresso machine.

-The fine grind allows for the grounds to fit in the machine while also allowing the most divine of flavors to come out of the machine.
+A fine grind allows for the grounds to fit in the machine while also allowing the most divine of flavors to come out of the machine.

 The fine grounds are pressed into a sort of hockey puck and then the scalding water is forced through the hockey puck of coffee grounds by using the immense pressure produced by the machine.

-The fine grounds also cultivate the flavor that will titillate your taste buds with a tasty cup of espresso.
+Fine grounds also cultivate the flavor that will titillate your taste buds with a tasty cup of espresso.

 Extra Fine Grind (Turkish)